albertodebortoli/rubiks-cube-solution/README.md

 Algorithm:

-* put the former pivot face up (in the example pivot face goes from red to white): simply rotate the cube to change the pivot face, no moves are needed;
+* put the former *pivot face* face up (in the example *pivot face* goes from red to white): simply rotate the cube to change the *pivot face*, no moves are needed;

-* repeat *comboAngles_right* (or the symmetric one *comboAngles_left*) as long as the angles are put in the correct places regardless the colors.
+* repeat *comboAngles_right* (or the symmetric one *comboAngles_left*) as long as the angles are put in the correct places regardless of the colors.

 N.B.
-These moves don't break the former pivot face.
+These moves don't break the former *pivot face*.

-### 4. Fix colors of angles of opposite face to face at 1
+### 4. Fix the colors of angles of the face opposite to the completed one

-Let's give weights to angles of the face opposite to the former pivot one.
+Let's give weights to the angles of the face opposite to the completed one.

 * **0**: if the angle has colors already in place
-* **1left**, **2right**: if the angle has colors shifted on the right by 1
+* **1left**: if the angle has colors shifted on the right by 1
-* **1right**, **2left**: if the angle has colors shifted on the left by 1
+* **1right**: if the angle has colors shifted on the left by 1

 Moves: